Syrian-Open-Source/custom-snap/readme.md

 # Custom Snap - WIP

-A plain js solution that lets you have both scroll snapping and native scrolling functionality in different sections of your website.
+A solution written in TypeScript that lets you have both scroll snapping and native scrolling functionality in different sections of your website.

-> This solution does not cover all use cases.
-Feel free to customize it to your own needs.
-Pull requests are welcome :)
+> The library is still under development!
+I'm working on the docs right now, and it should be published on NPM once I get to fix the remaining bugs.

 ## Motivation